 When creating a new account, choose correct user type.
 See below

-- Adult Community: General Public; Harvard alumni, fellows, Extension School students, and faculty/staff who are not TAP-eligible; students from universities other than Harvard
+- Adult Community: General Public; Harvard alumni, Harvard Fellows, Harvard Doctoral Candidates, Harvard Extension School students, and faculty/staff who are not TAP-eligible; students from universities other than Harvard

 - Harvard Employees eligible for the Tuition Assistance Program (TAP): TAP regular (employees worked less than 15 years) and TAP long service (employees who worked 15 or more years at Harvard)